Motors and Motor Groups#

 spin [Motor1 v] [reverse v] for (90) [degrees v] ▶

-The spin to position block spins a motor or motor group to a specific absolute position using the current motor velocity and motor position.
+The spin motor to position stack block spins a motor or motor group to a specific position.

 spin [Motor1 v] to position (90) [degrees v] ▶